astrohart/MFR/MFR.Engines.Operations.Interfaces/README.md

 ##### Summary

 Gets a [OperationEngineType](#T-MFR-Engines-Constants-OperationEngineType 'MFR.Engines.Constants.OperationEngineType') enumeration
-value that describes what type of operation engine this is.
+value that describes what type of operation engine this.

 <a name='M-MFR-Engines-Operations-Interfaces-IOperationEngine-ProcessAll-System-String,System-String,System-String,System-Predicate{System-String}-'></a>
 ### ProcessAll(rootDirectoryPath,findWhat,replaceWith,pathFilter) `method`